top of page

 WTF is CSR?

 You may well ask.
-Most of the people I spoke to in the course of my research this year were mystified about CSR, so you're in good company.
-What mystifies me - or did, until I figured out what had happened - is how on earth we reached the point in 2022 where all the significant features of CSR had been completely side-lined, when 10 to 15 years ago all the signs were there to suggest it was going to be big potatoes.
+Most of the people I speak to are mystified about CSR, so you're in good company.
+What mystifies me - or did, until I figured out what had happened - is how on earth we reached the point where all the significant features of CSR had been completely side-lined, when 10 to 15 years ago all the signs were there to suggest it was going to be big potatoes.
+Now that ESG has come along, there are signs of a resurgence - it's good to know what was there in the foundation stages of corporate transformation.

 Corporate Social Responsibility is pretty much what it says on the tin.
 You have a corporate mission, it aligns with the social aspects of your company and its position in the wider world, and you take responsibility for your actions along with all the people who make your company what it is.

 CSR is not difficult, it's not complicated, it's just a mystery to most in terms of how to go about setting it in place.
-So here are some pointers if you want to go DIY.
+Here are some pointers;

 1) Consider what motivates your staff.
 Forget wage supplements and bonuses, you want to bring in the stuff that gets them going every morning and makes sure they look forward to coming into work on Mondays.
 Build your mission template with a strong CSR policy at its heart, and see what happens now that you have real, collaborative engagement.